 Customer Service Rep

-Working as a customer service representative can be a fulfilling, flexible job for many retirees.
+Working as a customer service representative can be a fulfilling, flexible job for retirees.
 If you love talking with people and helping them solve their problems, you can work as a remote employee for a company in need of someone with strong people skills.
 Although many customer service jobs are now online and involve helping customers via digital chat, there are also plenty of opportunities for phone representatives.
 These jobs usually require minimal experience, so if you can learn on your toes and demonstrate an outgoing personality and professional demeanor, you should be able to find an opportunity quickly.

 Transcription involves listening to an audio file or watching a video and writing the audio as text.
 Working as a transcriber is an ideal part-time job for many retirees, as it’s easy to pick up and doesn’t require many demands beyond being a fast typist and detail-oriented.
 However, this job can be challenging depending on the quality of the audio.
 In order to transcribe audio in a specific area, such as the medical field, you may also need to recognize industry jargon and know how to spell these words when you hear them.

 After retirement, why not put your many decades worth of experience to good use?
 Becoming a business consultant is a great option for seasoned professionals, especially if your knowledge and expertise is in high demand.
 Do a search online for what other consultants are charging in your field and establish a basic web presence so businesses can seek you out.
-Consulting can be one of the most rewarding post-retirement jobs and allows you a chance to give back to other eager professionals who could benefit from your knowledge.
+Consulting can be one of the most rewarding post-retirement, work-at-home jobs and allows you a chance to give back to other eager professionals who could benefit from your knowledge.

 Do you have a creative hobby you’ve enjoyed over the years?
 Retirement may offer you the perfect opportunity to turn your craft into a new source of income.
 Even just a few decades ago, it was expensive to open your own crafts store and sell pottery, jewelry or knitwear.
 Today, countless artisans and craftspeople set up their own digital storefronts on sites like Etsy and have thriving online businesses.
 Fortunately, it only takes a small amount of money to set up shop online, and you’ll take home much of the profit.
 With a little bit of clever marketing, you can expand your reach and potentially find customers from all around the globe.